DhruviGaur30/Langchain-AIChatbot-groq-llama3/README.md

-🤖 TechMind AI Chatbot
+# 🤖 TechMind AI Chatbot

-A beautifully designed, AI-powered chatbot interface built using **LangChain**, **Mistral AI**, and **Streamlit**.
-TechMind is your futuristic, emoji-friendly AI assistant that helps you explore coding, AI, tech, and beyond in a fun and interactive way!
+A beautifully designed, AI-powered chatbot interface built using **LangChain**, **Groq's Llama 3**, and **Streamlit**.
+TechMind is your futuristic, emoji-friendly AI assistant that helps you explore coding, AI, tech, and beyond — in a blazing-fast and interactive way!

 ![TechMind Chatbot UI](./preview.png)